01.Preparing for your baby

 - Child car restraint.

 - Nappies.
-Two or three dozen cloth nappies, pins, overpants; or (to begin with) three packs of small size disposables.
+Two or three dozen cloth nappies, pins and overpants; or (to begin with) three packs of small size disposables.

-- Soft towel, baby soap or wash, cotton wool, nappy rash preventer/treater, thermometer.
+- Soft towel, face washer, baby soap or wash, cotton wool, nappy rash preventer/treatment (e.g. sorbolene and glycerine cream).

-- Six to eight singlets size 000 - 00, cotton for summer, wool/cotton mix for winter babies.
+- Up to eight singlets size 000-00; choose cotton for summer, and wool/cotton mix for winter babies.

-- Six to eight nighties or all-in-ones.
-You'll need to change the nappy so zips and pop fasteners are much easier than buttons.
+- Up to eight nighties or onesies.
+Zips and pop fasteners are much easier than buttons when it comes to nappy changes.

-- All-in-ones keep the baby warm and stop nappy and singlet from drifting apart.
+- Onesies (or all-in-ones) keep the baby warm and stop nappy and singlet from drifting apart.
 You'll get more wear out of them if you cut the feet out when the baby gets bigger (but don’t wait until the feet begin to look squashed—small feet can be damaged very easily).

 - Nighties are easiest in terms of changing the nappy when you’re half asleep.
 Choose natural fibres wherever possible.
 Wool and cotton ‘breathe’ and have very good insulating properties while allowing perspiration to evaporate, making them more comfortable next to the skin.
 Some babies’ skins show an alarming tendency to redden after contact with synthetic fabrics.